canton7/PropertyChanged.SourceGenerator/README.md

 Property Changed Hooks
 ----------------------

-Hooks are a way for you to be told when a generated property is changed, without needing to subscribe to subscribe to a type's own PropertyChanged event.
+Hooks are a way for you to be told when a generated property is changed, without needing to subscribe to a type's own PropertyChanged event.

 ### Type Hooks with `OnPropertyChanged`